flet-dev/examples/python/community/responsive_menu_layout/README.md

 menu button is used to toggle menu visibility, but you can have other toggles, maybe swiping once we have gesture support in flet.

+You can `from responsive_menu_layout import ResponsiveMenuLayout` to use it as a component in your own code, or run the file to see the demo.

+## Features

 **Basic landscape layout, menu shown by default**

 <img width="678" alt="image" src="https://user-images.githubusercontent.com/5179247/182687976-2d13639e-bf67-42de-b8ce-6886415c8730.png">